-- 4.2.1 The Master of any vessel in any harbour or anchorage having on board, or intending to load, explosives must hoist on the vessel a Flag B by day and a red light by night. - 4.2.2 The Master of any vessel in any harbour or anchorage, or the Pilot, must not allow that vessel to approach within 200 metres of any other vessel that is carrying or loading explosives, except: - (a) with the written permission of the Harbourmaster; or - (b) for the purpose of loading or unloading that other vessel; or - (c) for the purpose of rendering assistance to that other vessel in an emergency. - 4.2.3 The Master of any vessel carrying explosives in any harbour or anchorage, or the Pilot, must not allow that vessel to approach within 200 metres of any other vessel, except: - (a) with the written permission of the Harbourmaster; or - (b) for the purpose of loading or unloading that other vessel; or - (c) for the purpose of rendering assistance to that other vessel in an emergency. - 4.2.4 Nothing in clauses 4.1, 4.2 and 4.3 apply to any vessel which: - (a) is carrying not more than 27 kilograms of explosives; or - (b) is carrying no explosives other than explosives of the first division of the sixth (ammunition) class or the third division of the seventh (firework) class, as defined by the Explosives Act 1957.
+- 4.2.1 The master of any vessel in any harbour or anchorage having on board, or intending to load, explosives must hoist on the vessel flag B by day and a red light by night. - 4.2.2 The master of any vessel in any harbour or anchorage, or the pilot, must not allow that vessel to approach within 200 metres of any other vessel that is carrying or loading explosives, except: - (a) with the written permission of the Harbourmaster; or - (b) for the uurnose of landing or taking off a pilot. or berthing or undocking that other vessel; or - (c) for the purpose of loading or unloading that other vessel; or - (d) for the purpose of rendering assistance to that other vessel in an emergency. - 4.2.3 The master of any vessel carrying explosives in any harbour or anchorage, or the pilot, must not allow that vessel to approach within 200 metres of any other vessel, except: - (a) with the written permission of the Harbourmaster; or - (b) for the uurnose of landing or taking off a uilot. or berthing or undocking that vessel: or - (c) for the purpose of loading or unloading that other vessel; or - (d) for the purpose of rendering assistance to that other vessel in an emergency.

+- 4.2.4 Nothing in clauses 4.1, 4.2 and 4.3 apply to any vessel which: - (a) is carrying not more than 27 kilograms of explosives; or - (b) is carrying no explosives other than explosives of Safety Ammunition of Class 1.4S as defined under the Hazardous Substances (Classes 1 to 5 controls) Regulations 2001 or Fireworks of Classes 1.3G; 1.4G and 1.4S as defined under the Hazardous Substances (Fireworks) Regulations 200 1